oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

     !["Click App Builder"](images/view-dash.png "")

-## Task 2: Create a Package using APEX Assistant
+## Task 2: Create a PL/SQL Package with APEX Assistant

 1. Navigate to **SQL Workshop** and select **SQL Commands**.

     !["Click App Builder"](images/sql-command.png "")

-2. Copy and paste the following CREATE TABLE statement in the code editor to create a package on insert, update and delete operations of events table.
+2. Copy and paste the following *CREATE TABLE* statement in the code editor.
+You will then use APEX Assistant to generate a package that handles insert, update, and delete operations for the events table.

     ```
     <copy>